SamZorSec/Open-Home-Automation/README.md

   password: '[Redacted]'
 ```

-## Devices
+## Examples
 Lights, sensors, switches and more can be built on top of MQTT.
-The following based on MQTT on a NodeMCU board (ESP8266).
+The following are examples based on MQTT on a NodeMCU board (ESP8266).
+These are limited use examples, and not inted to be used in the HA system.
+For practical examples see [here](https://github.com/HalEEfacts/Open-Home-Automation/tree/master/openhome/sketches).

 | Title / link     							              	| Description        											                              |
 |-----------------------------------------------|-----------------------------------------------------------------------|